MTG/sms-tools/README.md

 sms-tools
 =========

-<p>Spectral modeling analysis and synthesis tools written in python and C for sound and music applications, plus some complementary material.</p>
+<p>Spectral modeling analysis and synthesis tools written in python and C for sound and music applications, plus complementary teaching material.</p>

 <p> In order to use all the software you have to install version 2.7 of python and the following modules: iPython, Matplotlib, Numpy, Scipy, PyAudio, PySide, Cython.
 Some of the code also requires to install the <a href="http://essentia.upf.edu/"> Essentia library</a>.  </p>